MCP Integration

 Supported MCP Server Types

-Agency Swarm provides helpers to connect to the two common MCP transport protocols.
+Agency Swarm provides helpers to connect to the three common MCP transport protocols.
 Choose the server type based on how your tool provider operates:

 Connecting Agents to MCP Servers